About the Department

 Chair's Welcome

-Mathematics is a dynamic field that is constantly evolving in response to external challenges coming from applications and internal challenges coming from unsolved problems.
-It plays a central role in science and engineering, and a key supporting role in economics, business and government.
-From humble beginnings in counting and land management, mathematics has expanded dramatically to encompass algebra, geometry, logic, calculus, and many extensions of these core subjects.
+Mathematics is a dynamic field that is constantly evolving.
+It is essential to science and engineering and plays a key supporting role in economics, business and government.
 Students who are analytical by nature, who enjoy thinking critically, and who appreciate a deep understanding of what they study may find mathematics attractive, stimulating, and challenging.

-To address the interests of a varied student population, the UCCS Mathematics Department offers several tracks within its Bachelor of Science degree program.
-Following a shared core of basic courses, the tracks branch in several directions.
-The pure math track is intended to appeal to students interested in exploring the foundations of the subject, often with the intent to pursue a graduate degree in mathematics.
-In contrast, students can follow the applied math track if they plan to use mathematics as an essential tool in engineering, science, or other disciplines where real-world models, analyses, and predictions are needed.
-The statistics track is well-suited to those interested in directions like public health or actuarial work.
-As part of a program leading to a teaching license, another track prepares students for careers in secondary education.
-It is even possible to design your own track.
+To address the interests of a varied student population, the UCCS Mathematics Department offers several tracks within its Bachelor of Science degree program: Applied, Flexible, Pure, and Statistics.
+The pure math track is intended to appeal to students interested in exploring the foundations of the subject.
+By contrast, the applied math track gives students the tools to solve problems in engineering, science, and other disciplines where real-world models, analyses, and predictions are needed.
+The statistics track is well-suited for those interested in fields like data analysis, public health or actuarial work.
+Finally, the flexible track allows students to pursue their own path within the many exciting mathematics course options.

 Academic Focus